Hopf 2-algebras and Braided Monoidal 2-Categories: Weak 2-bialgebras

 as we have noted at the end of Section \ref{sec:2gpalgb}.
-Moreover, for certain skeletal 2-groups, one may even leverage the natural (ring!) isomorphism $HH^\ast(kN,kN)\cong H^\ast(N,kN)$ \cite{Siegel:1999} to produce a bijective correspondence between the classifying 3-cocycles.
-This will be important in an accompanying work \cite{Chen2z:2023}.
+Moreover, for certain skeletal 2-groups, one may even leverage the natural (ring!) isomorphism $HH^\ast(kN,kN)\cong H^\ast(N,kN)$ \cite{Siegel:1999} to produce a bijective correspondence between these classifying 3-cocycles.
+This fact is used in the accompanying work \cite{Chen2z:2023}.